davidkastner/pyQMMM/README.md

 ## What's included?
 pyQMMM is built as both a library and a collection of pre-built scripts.
+The scripts are prepared to accelerate data processesing and automation of calculations.
 If a script is not already included for procedure, many of the functions may be useful in building a procedure.

 ---

+## Documentation
+While pyQMMM is still underconstrunction and its functionality is limited, detailed and accurate documentation will always be a high priority for the project.
+You can find documentation at the project's Read the Docs.
+You can also find examples of some of the more used functions, such as quickCSA.py, in the the docs/examples folder.

 #### Copyright